jtomschroeder/cedar/NOTES.md

 A message sent from the browser process to the render process will arrive in `CefRenderProcessHandler::OnProcessMessageReceived()`
 A message sent from the render process to the browser process will arrive in `CefClient::OnProcessMessageReceived()`

+## `cedar` build tool

+`cedar {run,build,package/test/check/bench}`

+- wrapper around cargo
+- handles crate setup
+- installs CEF framework into ~/.cedar (somewhere...)
+- capable of build an .app bundle for macOS
+  - likely requires a TOML configuration file for plist's, etc. (might be able to use Cargo.toml to get info, though)